Skip to main content

 4. Once you’ve followed all the instructions, you’ll need to wait while the system confirms your identity

 Only one legal parent needs to create an FSA ID.
-In the case of separated or divorced parents, students should provide information about the parent they’ve lived with the most during the past 12 months.
+In the case of separated or divorced parents, this would likely be the parent who provides more financial support.
 Make sure you know who your legal parent is before filling out the FAFSA® because incorrect information can delay the application process.

 Parents: If you previously created an FSA ID when you were a student, you don’t need to make another one.
 You can only have one FSA ID linked to your Social Security number.